 Before telling stories through film, Lucia Mauro of Chicago was a longtime theater critic/arts journalist and photographer.
 Raine-Beau's End marks her fourth film.
 She is the writer-director of the 2016 feature, One YearLater, the story of an American woman who takes a cathartic trip to the Italian Alps one year after completing cancer treatment.
 Lucia's 2014 short film, In My Brother’s Shoes, starring Danny McCarthy (Boardwalk Empire, Blue Bloods, Elvis & Nixon) as a man who honors his fallen U.S. Marine brother by taking a pilgrimage to Rome in his sibling’s combat boots, was awarded Best Short Film at the 2015 Vatican Film Festival.
 It also was featured in the 2015 Cannes Film Festival’s Short Film Corner.
 Lucia is also the screenwriter of the in-development feature film, Anita & Margaret.
-She is currently touring North America and Europe with her most recent project, the documentary titled Frances Xavier Cabrini: The People’s Saint that was shot in Italy and Chicago.
+She continues to tour North America and Europe with her project, the documentary titled Frances Xavier Cabrini: The People’s Saint that was shot in Italy and Chicago.
 All of her films explore the idea of healing, resilience, and human connection.